-To ensure that all Air Traffic Control incidents with Airport Rescue and Fire Fighting Service Operational Safety implications are fully investigated as soon as practicable, and that follow up action/recommendations are focussed on prevention.
-Ensure that all agreed recommendations arising from incidents and investigations are documented, reviewed regularly and implemented in a timely manner and that a robust process exists for lessons learnt to be disseminated to all relevant staff.

-To ensure that all staff involved in the delivery of Services provided by the Airport Rescue and Fire Fighting Service are trained to the appropriate level of competence.
+- To ensure that an "open reporting" culture is encouraged and that all ATE incidents are fully investigated as soon as practicable, and that follow up action/recommendations are focussed on preventing reoccurrence. - Ensure that all agreed recommendations arising from incidents and investigations are documented, reviewed regularly and implemented in a timely manner and that a robust process exists for lessons learnt to be disseminated to all relevant personnel. - To ensure that all ATE personnel involved in the provision of ANS are trained to the appropriate level of competence and, where necessary, are licensed to carry out their task. - To ensure that all ANS equipment is operated in accordance with approved procedures and compliant with appropriate legislation.